warewulf/warewulf3/docs/index.md

 # Documentation

 Documentation is always a work in progress...
-Please report errors to one of the documentation maintainers directly or via the [Google groups discussion lists](/trac/wiki/GettingHelp#WarewulfGoogleGroups).
+Please report errors via [GitHub issues](https://github.com/warewulf/warewulf3/issues).

 ## Contributing

-To contribute to the Warewulf wiki pages, create tickets, or contribute to the source tree you will need to contact one of the primary developers via the [Google groups](/trac/wiki/GettingHelp#WarewulfGoogleGroups) or [IRC](/trac/wiki/GettingHelp#IRCInternetRelayChat) and speak with them about setting up an account.
-All accounts are manually created to control SPAM and commits.
+To contribute to the Warewulf wiki pages, create issues, or contribute to the source tree visit GitHub.
+You can ask one of the contributors for repo access on [Slack](warewulf.slack.com).

 > _note: Any new branches or changes to the given structure must be vetted and approved by a primary developer._